Sheldon-CodeIt/Sheldon-CodeIt/README.md

 - ❓ Happy to discuss Data Science, Machine Learning, MLOps, and related technologies

-- ⚡ Fun fact: I'm as comfortable with web dev frameworks as I am with algorithms, ensuring seamless integration of ML into web apps. 💻
+- ⚡ Fun fact: I'm as comfortable with Django and React as I am with algorithms, ensuring seamless integration of ML into web apps. 💻

 <br/>